fabiopetroni/GASGD/README.md

 Options:
  - -separator string    ->      specifies the separator between user, item and rating in the input file .
 Default '\t'.
- - -partitioning_algorithm string       ->      specifies the algorithm to be used by the input partitioner procedure (hdrf greedy hashing grid).
+ - -partitioning_algorithm string       ->      specifies the algorithm to be used by the input partitioner procedure (hdrf greedy hashing grid pds).
 Default greedy.
  - -frequency integer   ->      specifies how many times the machines comunicate during each epoch.
 Default 1.
  - -partitioned string  ->      specifies if the greedy algorithm is bipartite aware, partitioning 'user' or 'item' respectively.
 Default null.
  - -output_dir string   ->      specifies the name of the directory where the output files will be stored.